Masao-Taketani/GameNGen/README.md

 ## Trained Models

-All trained models except the policy model trained for VizDoom, which is located in `ViZDoomPPO/logs/models/deathmatch_simple/best_model.zip`, are available on Hugging Face Hub:
+All trained models except the policy model for VizDoom, which is located in `ViZDoomPPO/logs/models/deathmatch_simple/best_model.zip`, are available on Hugging Face Hub:

 - [Finetuned Decoder](https://huggingface.co/Masao-Taketani/vizdoom-finetuned-decoder)
 - [Diffusion Model]()